Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Verification of renewable energy and greenhouse gas emission reduction products

-Requirements: Organizations must adhere to program-specific standards, and ensure that renewable energy products are sourced from eligible facilities and marketed transparently.
+What are the Requirements: Organizations must adhere to program-specific standards, and ensure that renewable energy products are sourced from eligible facilities and marketed transparently.
 Annual verification audits and marketing compliance reviews are conducted to maintain certification integrity.

-Description: Green-e® is a leading certification program that promotes the use of high-quality renewable energy and emission reductions.
+What does it mean: Green-e® is a leading certification program that promotes the use of high-quality renewable energy and emission reductions.
 It aims to promote environmental standards and consumer protection, which allows businesses and individuals to confidently purchase verified clean energy and support sustainable products and services.

 Link: Green-e® Certification Program